cielavenir/mujin_recruiting/readme.md

 - knife-solo 0.7.0 cannot be installed to stretch host due to Ruby version (needs 2.4 or later).
 - knife-solo 0.6.0 has some issues with stretch guest.
 You can launch knifesolo\_stretchenabler.rb (only once!) to patch knife-solo for workaround.

+- buster edition installs patched version of openrave.
+The support is very limited.
+    - bulletrave and videorecorder are disabled.
     - The django app does not support buster/bionic.
-- buster edition installs patched version of openrave.
-The support is very limited. bulletrave and videorecorder are disabled.
 - (Ubuntu bionic is not affected but) Debian buster needs to **downgrade libcoin and libsoqt4 to stretch's**.
-The process is automated using my prebuilt package using apt-src, but might cause some incompatibilities.
+    - The process is automated using my prebuilt package using apt-src, but might cause some incompatibilities.

 |Debian/Ubuntu (MUJIN\_RECRUITING= value)|provisioning|
 |:--|:--|